dotnet/linker/docs/design/feature-attribute-semantics.md

 ## Validation behavior

-### RequiresFeatureAttribute
+### RequiresFeature attribute

-`RequiresFeatureAttribute` on a static constructor is disallowed.
+`RequiresFeature` on a static constructor is disallowed.

-`RequiresFeatureAttribute` on a method that already has a _feature requirement_ due to another attribute is allowed.
+`RequiresFeature` on a method that already has a _feature requirement_ due to another attribute is allowed.

-`RequiresFeatureAttribute` on a method that is in a _feature available_ scope is allowed.
+`RequiresFeature` on a method that is in a _feature available_ scope is allowed.
 This establishes a _feature requirement_ for the method even if there was not one previously.
-(Note: this could be made stricter by warning about redundant `RequiresFeatureAttribute` on methods that are already in a _feature available_ scope.)
+(Note: this could be made stricter by warning about redundant `RequiresFeature` on methods that are already in a _feature available_ scope.)

 ### Virtual methods